NewDark90/privacy-coins-2021/post/coins-all.md

 **My Impression**:

 Wraith Protocol is optional, and it leaks the transaction amount unlike zk-SNARKs, oof.
-The chain has also been 51% attacked quite a few times, and recently had it's block history re-written for a short time before a fix.
+The chain has also been 51% attacked quite a few times, and recently had its block history re-written for a short time before a fix.
 That said, this coin has some pretty good transaction stats and quite a few good features like an atomic swap functionality, and smart contracts being implemented in the future through RSK.
-It's and interesting project that's had a shaky and strange history.
+It's an interesting project that's had a shaky and strange history.

 *How do I feel about this project?* Wary 😟